Fair Assortment Planning: Proof of Theorem

 Hence, if we hit the stopping rule in Step \ref{step:3b}, this implies that our last change point $W_\text{next}^{(\ell)} = W_{\text{binding}}$, and we no longer need to consider larger $W$'s.

-\textbf{Part 4: for $W \in I_\text{low}$ such that $W \leq W_\text{binding}$, a $1/2$-approx. solution $S_W$ is found in Step 2 of Algorithm~\ref{alg:half-approx}.} First note that on the interval $I$, the ordering of the utility-to-weight ratios of items do not change, so the set $H_j$ that includes the $j$ items with the highest utility-to-weight ratios is well-defined for any $j \in [n]$ and does not change for all $W \in I$.
+\textbf{Part 4: for $W \in I_\text{low}$ such that $W \leq W_\text{binding}$, a $1/2$-approx. solution $S_W$ is found in Step 2 of Algorithm~\ref{alg:half-approx}.} Recall that all items in \( [n] \), which we fed into Algorithm \ref{alg:half-approx}, are eligible items of \( I \), where we assume, without loss of generality, that the set of eligible items is non-empty.
+That is, the items in \( [n] \) can both fit into the knapsack (i.e., \( w_i \leq W \)) and have positive utility (i.e., \( u_i(W) > 0 \)) for all \( W \in I \).
+Also note that on the well-behaving interval $I$, the ordering of the utility-to-weight ratios of items do not change.
+Hence, the set $H_j$ that includes the $j$ items with the highest utility-to-weight ratios is well-defined for any $j \in [n]$ and does not change for all $W \in I$.
 Now, suppose that $W \in I_\text{low}$ and $W \leq W_\text{binding}$.
 We can use the following lemma: \begin{lemma} Consider the relaxed knapsack problem \eqref{eqn:relaxed-knapsack}.
 If the capacity level satisfies $W \in I_\text{low} = I \cap [0, w(H_K))$, where $H_K \subset [n]$ is the set of $K$ items in $[n]$ with the highest utility-to-weight ratios, the optimal solution to \eqref{eqn:relaxed-knapsack} is given by filling up the knapsack with items with positive utilities in the descending order of the utility-to-weight ratio until the capacity is reached. \end{lemma} Since $W \in I_\text{low}$, Lemma~\ref{lemma:interval-low} shows that an optimal basic feasible solution $\mathbf{x}^\star(W)$ to the relaxed knapsack problem $(\kprelax{W, K})$ is simply filling up the knapsack with the items with the highest utility-to-weight ratios until we reach capacity $W$.
 This means that the profile $\mathcal{P}(W)$ of the optimal solution must take one of the following forms: \begin{enumerate}[(i)] \item $ P_1(W) = H_j$ for some $j < K$, and $P_f(W) = (0, 0). $ That is, the knapsack is precisely filled by the $j$ items in $[n]$ with the highest utility-to-weight ratios. \item $P_1(W) = H_{j-1}$ for some $j \in [K]$, and $P_f(W) = (h_j,0)$.
 This means that the knapsack is filled by the $(j-1)$ items in $[n]$ with the highest utility-to-space ratios, and partially filled by the item $h_j$, i.e., the item with the $j$-th highest utility-to-space ratio. \end{enumerate} Given the form of the profile $\mathcal{P}(W)$, we know from Lemma~\ref{lemma:1/2-approx} that there must exist a $1/2$-approx. feasible assortment $S_{W}$ to Problem $(\kprelax{W, K})$ in the following collection: $ \big\{\{j\} : j \in [n] \big\} \cup \big\{H_j : j \in [K-1] \big\}. $ Observe that in Step 1 of Algorithm~\ref{alg:half-approx}, we add $\{j\}$ to $\mathcal{C}_I$ for all $j \in [n]$.
 In Step 2 of Algorithm~\ref{alg:half-approx}, we add $\{H_j : j \in [K-1] \}$ to $\mathcal{C}_I$.
 Therefore,

 where $S_{W}$ is a $1/2$-approx. solution for Problem $(\kprelax{W, K})$.

 \textbf{Part 5: for $W \in I_{\text{high}}$ such that $W \leq W_\text{binding}$, a $1/2$-approx. solution $S_W$ is found in Step 3 of Algorithm~\ref{alg:half-approx}.} Similar to Part 3 of the proof, we define $W_{\text{next}}^{(k)}$ as the change point updated in the $k$th iteration of the while loop, and $P_1^{(k)}, P_0^{(k)}$ as the sets of indices updated in the $k$th iteration.
 Let $W_{\text{next}}^{(0)}, P_1^{(0)}, P_0^{(0)}$ be the initial change points and sets of indices we have in the initialization step (see Step~\ref{step:3a}).